Jingle Bell Rock

 "Jingle Bell Rock" is an American Christmas song first released by Bobby Helms in 1957.
-It has received frequent airplay in the United States during every Christmas season since then, and is generally considered Helms' signature song.
-"Jingle Bell Rock" was composed by Joseph Carleton Beal (1900–1967) and James Ross Boothe (1917–1976), although both Helms and session guitarist on the song Hank Garland disputed this (see Authorship controversy section below).
+It has received frequent airplay in the United States during every Christmas season since then, and is generally considered Helms's signature song.
+"Jingle Bell Rock" was composed by Joseph Carleton Beal and James Ross Boothe, although both Helms and session guitarist on the song Hank Garland disputed this (see Authorship controversy section below).
 Beal was a Massachusetts-born public relations professional and longtime resident of South Ocean Avenue in Atlantic City, New Jersey, and Boothe was an American writer in the advertising business.

 Helms recordings

-"Jingle Bell Rock" has been performed by many, but Helms' first version from 1957 produced by Paul Cohen is the best known.
+"Jingle Bell Rock" has been performed by many, but Helms's first version from 1957 produced by Paul Cohen is arguably the best known.
 The song's title and some of its lyrics are an extension of the old Christmas standard, "Jingle Bells".
 It makes brief references to other popular songs of the 1950s, such as "Rock Around the Clock", and mentions going to a "Jingle hop".
-An electric guitar played by Hank Garland can be heard playing the first notes of the chorus of "Jingle Bells".
+Hank Garland plays guitar on the recording.
 Backup singers were the Anita Kerr Singers.

-Helms' original version, on Decca 9-30513 from October 1957, was re-recorded by him on Kapp K-719 in 1965, and yet again in 1967 on Little Darlin' LD-0038.
+Helms's original version, on Decca 9-30513 from October 1957, was re-recorded by him on Kapp K-719 in 1965, and yet again in 1967 on Little Darlin' LD-0038.
 In 1970, Helms recorded an entire album titled Jingle Bell Rock on Certron C-7013, releasing the title track on Certron C-10021, with a picture sleeve.
+In yet another re-recording, Helms released a version on Ashley AS-4200 (1971).
 He again recorded the song for Gusto Records, it was subsequently released on their "Power Pak" label.
-In yet another re-recording, Helms released a version on Ashley AS-4200 (year unknown).
 In 1983, Helms released his last recording of "Jingle Bell Rock" on Black Rose 82713.

 D-TV set this version to the Disney shorts, Once Upon a Wintertime from Melody Time and On Ice.